petros-d/docs/docs/install-aws.md

 }
 ```

-To provision additional Clusters, complete the setup in [Add a Cluster](add-a-cluster) after completing your initial installation.
+To provision additional Clusters, complete the setup in [Create a Cluster](create-cluster) after completing your initial installation.

 ## Step 4: Let Astronomer Complete the Install